 Linda L. McDermitt: Community Colleges have ability to be flexible In students ability with smaller classes and more one to one to fit Students needs.
-We also have ability to teach skill trades .
-MCC has community partnerships to create classes To train and teach welding, construction, 3D imagery, auto repair, Manufacturing training to name a few.
+We also have ability to teach skill

 Linda L. McDermitt: Master degree 10-18 years of field experience for social Services training.
 Auto repair requires teachers with work experience.
 In the field We have several instructors with job experience.